amerkay/water-doser/README.md

 Smart Water Doser Farmware:

 - From current Farmbot position, guesses which plant within area set and loads the point.
-- Then uses spread and age from to decide how many ml/ms to water the plant.
+- Then uses spread and height from OpenFarm and age to decide how many ml/ms to water the plant.
-- Caching OpenFarm and other expensive (slow) API calls using SimpleCache file cachine.
+- Caching OpenFarm and other expensive (slow) API calls using SimpleCache file caching.
 - Write digital watering PIN ON, then wait for calculated period, then OFF.

 ## PowerLoop's Input Variables Documentation